-…imagine the difference between a bicycle retail store owned and operated by a former professional bike racer, and another one owned and operated by a couple with children who like bicycles as a family activity.
+Imagine the difference between a bicycle retail store owned and operated by a former professional bike racer, and another one owned and operated by a couple with children who like bicycles as a family activity.

 The first one will probably stock and sell expensive, sophisticated bicycles for the racing enthusiast and extreme long-distance or mountain biking hobbyist.
 The second will probably emphasize bicycles for children, bike trailers, carriers, and accessories for families.

 What’s strategic alignment?
 It’s the right hand knowing—and working with—what the left hand is doing.
-So if the bike store owner says her strategy is to focus on family market then she shouldn’t stock fancy bikes, she can’t charge upscale pricing, she can’t advertise in the extreme sports or extreme fitness websites.
+So if the bike store owner says her business strategy is to focus on the family market, then she shouldn’t stock fancy bikes, she can’t charge upscale pricing, she can’t advertise in the extreme sports or extreme fitness websites.
 Her social media content is about kids and family, not racing.
 She takes her store to local activities like charity bike rides and school parades, not triathlons.

 Lack of alignment happens way too often.
 I spent years consulting with Apple Computers helping dealers counter the so-called “box pushers” in big-box stores by focusing on small business and really good service.

-However, way too often, they’d claim that as strategy in meetings, but still offer only mediocre service.
+However, way too often, they’d claim that as strategy in meetings but still offer only mediocre service.